Pinterest Beginner Basics for Bloggers – How to Gain FREE Targeted Traffic Right from the Start!

 PicMonkey has a free version.
 I use the paid PicMonkey version because I like the additional features and access to the pic collage function.
 PicMonkey is only $33 a year for the paid version.

 Stencil is the bomb because the images are built right in!
 That means you don’t have to upload your images if you just need something basic, generic and quick.
-It’s seriously the most amazing photo editor for this reason because I hate hunting down commercial free images to use.
-Stecil has different prices depending on how many images you use.
-I get the $15 a month package right now.
+You get 10 free images a month.

 Canva is also has a free version, the paid features are well worth it because they have a lot of stickers and icons to use. they also have a cool picture collage function I like too.
 Canva’s paid version costs $12.95 a month.